Nmstr/PySoundSphere/docs/backends/ffplay.md

 ```
 View the [general usage](../../usage/) section for more information.

+## Missing features

+The ffplay backend currently does _not_ support callback functions

 ## Backend specific options

 The ffplay backend does not have any backend specific options.